diego-vieira/laravel-scout-elastic/README.md

 composer require aobozhang/laravel-scout-elastic @dev
 ```

-You must add the Scout service provider and the package service provider in your app.php config:
+Unless Laravel 5.5 or Above, You must add the Scout service provider and the package service provider in your app.php config:

 ```php
 // config/app.php